kunyo/combined-web-search-api/README.md

 ## Caveats
 - At the moment only `Bing` and `Google` providers are supported
+- ADs are not cleaned up from the result list
 - The app fetches only the first few pages of results from the search engines.
 - The requests to fetch data from the search engines happen in-thread during an HTTP request hence there might be occasional errors.
 A polling system where the server gets polled for the search status would be more adequate.
 - Authentication is performed using hardcoded credentials.
 Environment variables or a secret manager would be a smarter solution.